 Regulation 10 of The Healthcare Improvement Scotland (Requirements as to Independent Health Care Services) Regulations 2011 states that "A provider must not use premises for the provision of an independent health care service unless they are fit to be so used" and that "Premises are unfit to be used for the provision of an independent health care service unless ... they have adequate and suitable equipment, ventilation, heating and lighting."

-The ventilation requirements of each registration application will be assessed case-by-case using the provider's own risk assessment as a basis for this.
-We will no longer require a ventilation engineer report as part of the registration process.
+The ventilation requirements of each registration application will be assessed case-by-case using the provider's own risk assessment as a basis for this, if they are choosing standard of ventilation other than that set out in recognised guidance.
+We no longer require a ventilation engineer report as part of the registration process.